Jubatian/rrpge-spec/specs/state.rst

 are no reference points to adequately rely on individual operation timings.

-If an Accelerator and a Mixer operation is running simultaneously, the Accelerator operation's remaining cycle count must include the Mixer operation's cycle count, thus showing the effective remaining cycles (after stalled by the Mixer).
-The cycle counts necessarily have to be updated whenever anything stalls either the Accelerator or Mixer operation.
+If an Accelerator and a Mixer operation is running simultaneously, the Accelerator operation's remaining cycle count must not include the Mixer operation's cycle count (which stalls the Accelerator).

 0x060; 0x068: FIFOs